-Research seminars (sometimes called higher seminars) constitute an important factor of continuous support for many doctoral students.
+Research seminars (sometimes called higher seminars) are an important source of continuous support for many doctoral students.

 Doctoral students, teaching staff and other researchers at a department or in a research group meet regularly for seminars chaired by a senior colleague to discuss new methods and findings, new literature in the field and the various problems that doctoral students may run up against.

-The frequency of seminars varies—some departments have seminars every week while others are held at fortnightly or even longer intervals.
-The seminars are often chaired by a professor, but other researchers with doctorates may be given the assignment, too.
+The frequency of seminars varies—some departments have seminars every week while others are held every other week or at even longer intervals.
+The seminars are often chaired by a professor, but other researchers with doctorates may also be assigned the role of seminar chair.